 That despite the decriminalization of possession of certain amounts of marijuana, the possession of marijuana in any amount still remains illegal in that jurisdiction.
 Decriminalization is not the same as legalization.
 Despite the decriminalization of possession of less than ten grams of marijuana, possession of marijuana in any amount remains illegal in Maryland.

 If you or someone you know has been charged with possession of marijuana or other prohibited substances in Maryland or in Washington, D.C., call the offices of experienced criminal defense attorneys of Lotze Mosley, LLP.
 Our firm will aggressively advocate for you to help you obtain favorable outcomes in your case.
-Call us today at (202) 393-0535 to arrange for your free initial consultation.
+Call us today at (202) 393-0535 to arrange for your initial consultation.